1957 San Francisco 49ers season

 The 1957 San Francisco 49ers season was the team's eighth season in the NFL.
 Coming off a 5–6–1 record in 1956, the 49ers tied for the best record in the Western Conference at 8–4.

+Organizational history

 San Francisco continued their late-season success from the previous year, and won five of their first six games, and were in first place in the West midway through the season.
 The Niners then lost three straight on the road to drop to 5–4, but then won the final three games to close out the season at 8–4, their best season since 1953.

 The 49ers tied with the Detroit Lions at the top of the Western Conference, and split their two regular-season games in November, with the home teams winning.
 This forced a tie-breaking playoff game at Kezar Stadium on December 22.
 The winner would host the Eastern Conference champion Cleveland Browns for the NFL championship the following week.